Bliss had first used the technique of spraying waste oil to control

 The 1983 buyout of the town by the federal

-government was the first time such a thing had ever occurred in the
+government was the first time such a thing had ever occurred in our nation.
+The

 tragedy brought dioxin to national attention and the EPA continued to